 5. No Prepayment Penalty

-Perhaps a lesser known feature of VA loans, there is no penalty for prepaying your VA loan.
-That means you can spend extra money each month paying down your principal, which will shave years and thousands of dollars off your mortgage.
+It’s a lesser-known feature of VA loans, but there is no penalty for prepaying your VA loan.
+That means you can put extra money each month toward paying down your principal, which will shave years and thousands of dollars off your mortgage.

-While not all conventional lenders charge a penalty for early repayment, many popular providers do, which could end up costing you an unnecessary and steep fee.
+While not all conventional lenders charge a penalty for early repayment, many popular providers do, which could cost you an unnecessary and steep fee.

 6. Flexible Refinancing